- Entry opens on Tuesday August 6, 2024 at 9:00 am. Entry will be limited to 60 runners.

 - In charge

-The Big Schloss 50k race is hosted by Levi Mason and Cara Foley under the sponsorship of the Virginia Happy Trails Running Club, and is held in late September.
-This challenging, Fat Ass style event, is run within the George Washington National Forest on the West Virginia side of the Virginia border, south of Wardensville, West Virginia and west of Woodstock, Virginia.
+This challenging loop is within the George Washington National Forest on the West Virginia side of the Virginia border, south of Wardensville, West Virginia and west of Woodstock, Virginia.

 The run will end at Picnic Pavilion A in the Trout Pond Recreation Area.
 We’ll be grilling brats, burgers and vegan fare for everyone, so plan to stick around after the run to cheer on your fellow finishers.
 It’s also a tradition to camp out and socialize after hours.
 Trout Pond campground is right next door.
-Reserve your spot soon.
+Reserve your spot EARLY, as they WILL sell out.

 Aid stations and cut-offs